Zhong-Lab-UCSD/HiCtool/README.md

 ## Data analysis and visualization

 The data analysis and visualization section provides the pipeline to normalize the data and plot the heatmaps.
 The normalization has been done using the Python package [HiFive](http://bxlab-hifive.readthedocs.org/en/latest/introduction.html) while for plotting Matplotlib is used, with the possibility also to add a histogram of the distribution of the data.
-Both observed and normalized counts can be plotted.
-In addition, we provide the possibility of plotting “observed over expected” (enrichment) contact heatmaps, where the expected counts are calculated considering both the learned correction parameters and the distance between read pairs, given the property that the average intrachromosomal contact probability for pairs of loci decreases monotonically with increasing of their linear genomic distance.
+Observed, expected and normalized (FEND) contact counts can be plotted.
+FEND stands for fragment end and it refers to data corrected of technical and biological biases.
+In addition, we provide the possibility of plotting “observed over expected” (enrichment) contact heatmaps, where the expected counts are calculated considering both the learned correction parameters for biases and the distance between read pairs, given the property that the average intrachromosomal contact probability for pairs of loci decreases monotonically with increasing of their linear genomic distance.

 Data analysis and visualization steps: